aesth0x/ng-go/README.md

-# AngularGo
+# ng-go

-AngularGo is an Angular 2 Go game web app.
+ng-go is an Angular 2 Go game web app.

 The demo is here -  http://www.makehive.com/angulargo/ (Updated: 3/27/2016)